Top Removals - Moving Checklist

 Empty drawers of all furniture

 Furniture should always be moved without anything inside.
-As your furniture will be manipulated for it to be moved safely down hallways, stairways, and through doorways, this can put extra pressure on joints and corners.
+As your furniture will be manipulated in order for it to be moved safely down hallways, stairways and through doorways, this can put extra pressure on joints and corners.
 Even small furniture like bedside tables should be emptied as they will often be carried sideways or stacked in the truck upside down.

 Clear hallways and doorways of all obstructions

 A sure-fire way to slow down any move is having clutter where the removalists need to work.
 Experienced removalists will quickly ascertain the best access points to efficiently move your items from your home to the truck.
 If these are obstructed, they will have to spend time and your money clearing the way.

 Empty fridge before removalists arrive

 Removalists always begin loading the truck with the largest and heaviest item first, which in most cases is the fridge.
 Make sure your fridge is totally emptied before your move begins – either the night before if you want to defrost the freezer – or just before the removalists arrive.
 Use an Esky to transport your chilled and frozen food.
 Avoid doing any big food shops before moving to minimise fridge contents.

 Inform your neighbours on both sides you are moving